The z-DM distribution of fast radio bursts: Results 2: redshift and dispersion measure

 \subsection{Minimum search DM}

 Many FRB surveys use a minimum searched DM, either to exclude Galactic FRB candidates, or due to local RFI with intrinsic DM of $0$ that nonetheless contaminates searches.
 For example, \citet{Thornton2013} reject bursts with DM$<100$\,pc\,cm$^{-3}$, although in our model nearby FRBs could have a DM of as little as DM$ \approx 80$\,pc\,cm$^{-3}$.
-This effect will sometimes exclude FRBs in the very nearby Universe, potentially resulting in the observed deficit.
-Only two bursts however --- 171020 \citep{Shannonetal2018} and 180729.J0558+56 \citep{CHIME2019a} --- have been detected near this limit, and the deficit extends well beyond 100\,pc\,cm$^{-3}$, so we consider this an unlikely cause.
+This effect will sometimes therefore exclude FRBs in the very nearby Universe, potentially resulting in the observed deficit.

+At initial completion of this work, only two bursts --- 171020 \citep{Shannonetal2018} and 180729.J0558+56 \citep{CHIME2019a} --- had been reported near this limit, however during the referee period, \citet{CHIME_M81_2021} reported an FRB with DM 87.82\,pc\,cm$^{-3}$.
+That CHIME have only reported one such FRB from several years' worth of observations however implies that the number of these events is low --- as are the number of FRBs predicted to be in this range by our model.
+The observed deficit extends well above 100\,pc\,cm$^{-3}$, so we consider this an unlikely cause.

+Could FRB search algorithms be less efficient at low DM?
+Tests on Galactic pulsars have shown the FREDDA algorithm used in ASKAP FRB observations to be equally efficient ($\sim90$\% of bursts detected) at 67.99~\,pc\,cm$^{-3}$ as at 478.8\,pc\,cm$^{-3}$ \citep{James2019cSensitivity}, and follow-up (unpublished) studies have shown that Parkes/MB observations have similarly high levels of efficiency.
 Analysis of historical Parkes data by \citet{Zhang2020} has found one new FRB at 350\,pc\,cm$^{-3}$ (which was too recent to include in this analysis), but none at lower DM.
+We therefore do not consider a DM-dependent search efficiency to be a likely cause of the observed deficit.